Thursday, 24 July 2025

 This stile is a two minute walk from home - it requires a certain amount of agility to climb over.
 Fortunately both of us can still manage it.

 This one is also close to home - a four minute walk in the opposite direction.
-Once over the cattle can be seen safely grazing.
+Over the stile cattle can be seen safely grazing.

 This is a Victorian stile known as a "kissing gate".